 If your parents would like to shop for shoes, I recommend going to Marks and Spencer’s, it is my favourite shop to buy shoes - especially boots.
 It is more expensive than Primark but the quality of the shoes there are top notch and they are able to last for a few years.

-If your parents are interested in going to shopping malls, Victoria Square and Castle Court will suit them too.
+If your parents are interested in going to luxury shopping malls, Victoria Square and Castle Court will suit them too.
 There are so many opportunities for good shopping in Belfast!
 Don't forget there's also St. George's Market which is open on Friday's, Saturdays and Sundays.
 It's full of local Belfast goodies, so your parents are sure to love it.

 When my mother and I were visiting London, I booked a guided tour in the Westminster Parliament for the both of us.
 From that tour, I learned so much about the history and politics of England that I would never have gained from a textbook.
 As a Law student myself, I found that tour very relevant to what we were studying in our first year.